couloum/puppet-arpwatch/README.md

 ## Usage

 All interaction with the arpwatch module is done through the main arpwatch class.
-You can simply set the options in `::ntp` to have full functionality of the module.
+You can simply set the options in `::arpwatch` to have full functionality of the module.

 ## Reference